Ben-0-mad/YT-TMS-Finder/README.md

 ## How to set up on Linux

 1. Make sure you have python 3 installed.
-1. Open a command prompt and install the requirements:
+1. Open a terminal and install the requirements:
 ```
 $ pip install -r requirements.txt
 ```